13 Million Years in the Making

 At over 660 metres above sea level on a free-standing hill, it was evident that there was potential for the establishment of a unique vineyard.
 The local continental climate ensured warm summer days would be relieved by sometimes very chilly nights.

-This not only often meant donning beanies and fleece in the evening of Australia Day, but also resulted in harvests in sub 10ºC temperatures.
-We pick by hand at night starting around 2am, and this ensures that the grapes arrive in pristine condition in the winery, with no unwanted fermentation in the grape bins.
+This not only often meant donning beanies and fleece on Australia Day evenings, but also resulted in harvests in sub 10ºC temperatures.
+We pick by hand at night starting around 2am, and this ensures that the grapes arrive in pristine condition at the winery—with no unwanted fermentation or MOG in the grape bins.

 The cold winters also kill off unwanted pests, and the vines emerge refreshed in September after a period of deep dormancy.
 It was subsequently realised that in spite of initial fears, frost would never be a factor for us.
 The air movement (occasional howling winds) around the South Burloo hill meant that frost only settled on a few days in July and August.
 This resulted in tomato plants in our vegetable garden reaching several years in age, and explained the thriving jacaranda and avocado trees.